-5.10.1 Schedule

-- 5.10.1.1 The reports defined in Sections 5.10.1.3 and 5.10.1.4 shall be submitted to the required parties no later than twenty-one days after the close of the study. - 5.10.1.2 Reports shall be submitted to all participant laboratories and laboratory-requested accreditation bodies within the same twenty-four (24) hour period.
-The PT Providers shall supply PT data in formatting acceptable to the laboratory requested accreditation bodies.

-5.10.2 Final Evaluation Report

-- 5.10.1.32.1 The following information shall be included in the final evaluation report:

-- a) PT Provider name;

-- b) PT Provider PTPA accreditation number;

-- c) participant laboratory name;

-- d) participant laboratory physical address;

-- e) name, title and telephone number of laboratory point of contact, as provided;
+- 5.10.1 Schedule - 5.10.1.1 The report defined in Section 5.10.2 shall be submitted to the required parties no later than twenty-one days after the close of the study. - 5.10.1.2 Reports shall be submitted to all participant laboratories and laboratory-requested accreditation bodies within the same twenty-four (24) hour period.
+The PT Provider shall supply PT data in formatting acceptable to the laboratory requested accreditation bodies. - 5.10.2 Final Evaluation Report - 5.10.2.1 The following information shall be included in the final evaluation report: - a) PT Provider name; - b) PT Provider PTPA accreditation number; - c) participant laboratory name; - d) participant laboratory physical address; - e) name, title and telephone number of laboratory point of contact, as provided;

 - f) participant laboratory's primary accreditation body ID, as provided;

-- g) EPA laboratory accreditation number ID if known;
+- g) EPA laboratory ID if known;

 - h) study number;

 - i) opening and closing dates of the study;

-- i) date report was prepared;
+- j) date report was prepared;

 - k) date report was amended, if applicable;

 - l) study discussion including any pertinent information which addresses unusual details of the study (e.g., need to change an assigned value or delete an analyte from evaluation);

 - m) study matrix, per the TNI FoPT Tables.

-- 5.10.1.42.2 The following information shall be included for each PT sample/analyte in the final evaluation report:
+- 5.10.2.2 The following information shall be included for each PT sample/analyte in the final evaluation report:

 - a) lot or PT samples number;

 - b) analyte name;

 - c) analyte code defined in the TNI FoPT Tables;

+- identification of those analytes included and not included in the PT Provider's PTPA accreditation;

+- e) assigned value, as described in this standard;

+- f) acceptance limits;

+- g) laboratory value, as reported;

+- h) method description, as reported;

+- i) evaluation per Section 5.9.3;

+- j) mean calculated from study participant data; and

+- k) standard deviation calculated from study participant data.

+- 5.10.2.3 Each page of the final evaluation report shall include an indication of the length of the report, presented by either "Page X of Y" or the total number of pages with each page consecutively numbered.